Punch loyalty programs get labeled simple so often that people forget what they really are: a very opinionated way of shaping customer behavior.

 Punch loyalty programs have been adopted by businesses of all sizes and industries, each adding their unique twist to stand out and engage their customers.
+Here are some of the most interesting examples of punch loyalty programs in action:

 While Starbucks’ program has evolved into a digital points system, it originally mirrored a punch card model.
 Customers earned a “star” for every purchase, which was tracked digitally via the app.
 This program became a standout due to its integration with mobile payments, personalized offers, and tiered rewards that encouraged repeat visits.